inadarei/hyper/_includes/mediatypestructure.md

 Despite its flexible and extensible nature, Hyper is a very simple media type with a small vocabulary.

-Hyper has two main sections: "meta" and "body".
+Hyper has two main sections: "head" and "body".
 If you view a `Hyper` message as encapsulating controls (links) and state, then `attributes` is where the state resides.
 The meaning of each attribute depends on the [profile](http://www.ietf.org/rfc/rfc6906.txt) of the document.

-- `meta` - contains properties relevant to the entire document.
+- `head` - contains properties relevant to the entire document.
   1. `version` - optional.
 Version property indicates the version of the `Hyper` specification that a message represents.
 Currently, there’s only one version of the specification: 1.0, the current version.
 As such, the